arangodb/arangodb/Documentation/Books/Manual/BackupRestore/README.md

 [_arangodump_](../Programs/Arangodump/README.md) and
 [_arangorestore_](../Programs/Arangorestore/README.md).

+{% hint 'tip' %}
-In order to speed up the _arangorestore_ performance in a cluster environment, the [Fast Cluster Restore](../Programs/Arangorestore/FastClusterRestore.md) procedure is recommended.
+In order to speed up the _arangorestore_ performance in a Cluster environment, the [Fast Cluster Restore](../Programs/Arangorestore/FastClusterRestore.md) procedure is recommended.
+{% endhint %}

 Performing frequent backups is important and a recommended best practices that can allow you to recover your data in case unexpected problems occur.